In a life-threatening emergency

 If you are a patient waiting to be examined by a physician please do not eat or drink anything.
 This may interfere with your exam.
 If you are a visitor, we also ask you not to eat at the bedside of a patient.

 If you are placed in the waiting room, we apologize for this inconvenience, but please be assured you will receive the same medical attention as the patients currently being treated.
-Our doctor on duty will attend to your needs as soon as possible.
+Our provider on duty will attend to your needs as soon as possible.

 If you are in our waiting room waiting to be brought back into the treatment room areas, and you feel that you must leave before the doctor can see you, please see the nursing staff at the triage desk and tell her your concern.